quire-io/guide/_docs/tasklistad-09-refer-tasks.md

 ---
 ## Refer to tasks

 You can refer to a task from the same project by typing `#taskname` or `#taskid` in the description or comment.
-When the task is completed, the referred task showned in the description or comment will be crossed off automatically.
+When the referred task is completed, the `#taskname` showed in the description or comment will be crossed off automatically.

+If the referred task is deleted or transferred to another project, the `#taskname` showed in the description will not update automatically.

 ![refer a task]({{ site.url }}{{ site.baseurl }}/assets/images/refer-tasks/refer_task.png)